NicholasHarper0813/chat-app-main-next/README.md

 ## How to contribute

 If you like chat-app and want to contribute to its development, you are more than welcome!
 Here are some ways you can help:

-- Report any bugs or issues you find on the [issues page](https://github.com/Subham-Maity/next-mern-chat/issues).
-- Suggest new features or improvements on the [issues page](https://github.com/Subham-Maity/next-mern-chat/issues).
 - Fork this repository and submit pull requests with your code changes.
 - Share chat-app with your friends and spread the word.